-- 1. The Town should use technology more often to routinely make Town Board, committee. and other public sessions available for residents who cannot attend in person.
+- 1. The Town should use technology more often to routinely make Town Board, committee, and other public sessions available for residents who cannot attend in person.
 This remote access should be interactive whenever possible, and recorded for later viewing whenever possible. - 2.
-Whenever allowed by law. the Town should modify bylaws or guidelines in order to make membership on Town-appointed committees available to yearround residents, seasonal residents, and others who are part of the broader Island community.
-When vacancies occur, the Town
+Whenever allowed by law, the Town should modify bylaws or

 However, technology does make participating in Town meetings easier, regardless of whether someone is physically on the Island or not.
-Some committees appointed by the Town Board especially the Affordable Housing Advisory Committee, Comprehensive Plan Steering Committee, Public Arts Committee and Energy Committee - take advantage of this by actively including both year-round and seasonal residents as members.
+Some committees appointed by the Town Board - especially the Affordable Housing Advisory Committee, Comprehensive Plan Steering Committee, Public Arts Committee and Energy Committee - take advantage of this by actively including both year-round and seasonal residents as members.
 This approach widens the pool of applicants, enables to Town to benefit from a deeper range of experiences and expertise, enables committees to function more consistently, and provides meaningful ways for seasonal residents to become (or remain) engaged directly in Town activities.